 When sorting through information, the majority (54.6 percent) of people seek online patient reviews to make an informed decision.
 Therefore, it’s not surprising that 69.9 percent of people consider a positive reputation a very or extremely important factor.

-Here’s a look at top review sites and why it’s important to enhance your web presence by optimizing your profiles on these sites.
+Here’s a look at top review sites and why it’s essential to enhance your web presence by optimizing your profiles on these sites.

 5 most popular sites for patient reviews

-Half (48.8 percent) of people read reviews on Google, according to PatientPop.
-A free tool, Google My Business helps you engage patients searching online for your practice or a related service.
+More than half (69.3 percent) of people search on Google to read reviews, according to PatientPop.
+Google My Business is a free tool and helps you engage patients searching online for your practice or a related service.

 Your profile appears on Google Search and Maps and allows you to respond to reviews, post photos, and add business details using details from your profile.
-More than 3.5 billion Google searches are performed per day, according to Internet Live Stats, so this site can play a major role in online reputation management.
+More than 3.5 billion Google searches are performed per day, according to Internet Live Stats, so your listing can play a major role in online reputation management.

 Previously known as Google Places for Business, Google Listings, and Google+ Business Pages, Google My Business is important to use even if you already have a practice website.
 Your profile adds visibility to your site on Google Search and Maps, and your website can be linked to it.